Skip to main content

 Purpose

-This policy provides the criteria for demonstrating, evaluating and acknowledging prior student learning and/or experience that may be deemed equivalent to current Cambrian College (‘the College’) course learning outcomes.
+This policy outlines the criteria for demonstrating, evaluating, and recognizing prior student learning or experience that may be deemed equivalent to current Cambrian College (“the College”) course learning outcomes.

 Scope